Health Topics

 - Normal.
 No cancer or abnormal cells were found.

 - Abnormal breast changes that aren't cancer and don't increase your risk for breast cancer.
-Some of these conditions often get better on their own and others may need treatment.
+Some of these conditions often get better on their own, while others may need treatment.

 - Breast cancer.
-If your biopsy finds cancer cells, your report will include details about how fast the cancer cells are growing, how much they look like normal cells, and other information to help plan the most effective treatment for your type of cancer.
+If your provider finds cancer cells, your report will include details about how fast the cancer cells are growing, how much they look like normal cells, and other information to help plan the most effective treatment.
 Usually, a doctor who specializes in breast cancer will provide your care.

 Learn more about laboratory tests, reference ranges, and understanding results.